rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/overview.md

 layout: rsk
 title: 'Rootstock Quick Start Guide | Overview'
 description: 'Learn how to interact with Rootstock in your web browser, how to look at Rootstock transactions, develop and deploy your very first smart contract to the Rootstock network.'
-tags: quick-start, getting-started, guide, how-to, bitcoin, rsk, peer-to-peer, merged-mining, blockchain, powpeg
+tags: quick-start, getting-started, guide, how-to, bitcoin, rsk, rootstock, peer-to-peer, merged-mining, blockchain, powpeg
 ---

 ## What is Rootstock?

 Rootstock’s full technology stack is built on top of Bitcoin: